 Reservations & Rates

 The cost of the week-long Zendzur Hot Springs Lodge package is $6,995.00 USD per person.

 • Kamchatka, more than any destination in the world, attracts adventurous single anglers.
 There is no surcharge to come alone.
 What's more, many people opt for two-week trips.
 In this scenario, the Zendzur Lodge can easily be combined with the Zhupanova Float Trip for a two week package price of $11,995.

-Included in your angling package at the Zendzur Hot Springs Lodge is all ground and air transportation once in Kamchatka and all food, accommodation and guides.
+Included in your angling package at the Zendzur Hot Springs Lodge is all ground and air transportation once in Kamchatka and all food, accommodation and guides at the lodge.

 Not included in your angling package at Zendzur Hot Springs Lodge are airfare and travel expenses from your home to Kamchatka, Russian visitor's visa, fishing gear, flies, fishing license, medical evacuation insurance (required), and alcohol.